sorii99/portfolio/README.md

 ## `Personal Portfolio`

-## In this project created using Vite, i developed my portofolio.
+## In this project created using Vite, I developed my portofolio.

 -----------------------------------------------
 ### Features: